i-am-harveyt/NvimConfigInLua/README.md

 ### Options and Setting

-I didn't expect for someone may change the config on their own, and also, I have not configured out how to make APIs on my own.
+I didn't expect for someone may change the config on their own, and slso, I have not configured out how to make APIs on my own.

 Therefore, setting options may be a little inconvenient.